luizen/insomnia-plugin-random-xml-for-json-property/README.md

 # Insomnia Plugin: Random XML for JSON Property

-This Insomnia plugin generates simple, valid pseudo-random XML samples that are ready to be used inside JSON properties.
+This Insomnia plugin generates extremely simple, dummy and valid pseudo-random XML samples that are ready to be used inside JSON properties.
 The generated XML is compact and properly escaped to ensure compatibility with JSON parsers.

 ## Features

-- Generate pseudo-random XML with customizable root elements and child elements.
+- Generate pseudo-random XML with customizable root element and child elements.
 - Ensures all double quotes are escaped for JSON compatibility.
 - Compact XML format without unnecessary newlines.
 - Real-world-like XML element names for better usability.